RobertoSanzCapstone/testrepo/README.md

-# testrepo
+# Capstone Project by Roberto Sanz

-## Editing the file
+## IBM Course: DS and ML Capstone Project

-It's a mardown file in this repository
+In this folder you will find the Findings Presentation in PDF format